MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   enables delegation of operational authority for an origin within the DNS to an alternate name.

-Additional goals specific to HTTPS RRs and the HTTPS use-case include:
+Additional goals specific to HTTPS RRs and the HTTP use-cases include:

-* Connect directly to HTTP3 (QUIC transport) alternative endpoints {{!HTTP3=I-D.ietf-quic-http}}
+* Connect directly to HTTP/3 (QUIC transport) alternative endpoints {{!HTTP3=I-D.ietf-quic-http}}
 * Obtain the Encrypted ClientHello {{!ECH}} keys associated with an alternative endpoint
 * Support non-default TCP and UDP ports
-* Enable SRV-like benefits (e.g. apex delegation, as mentioned above) for HTTP(S), where SRV {{?SRV=RFC2782}} has not been widely adopted
+* Enable SRV-like benefits (e.g. apex delegation, as mentioned above) for HTTP, where SRV {{?SRV=RFC2782}} has not been widely adopted
-* Provide an HSTS-like indication {{!HSTS=RFC6797}} signaling that the HTTPS scheme should be used instead of HTTP for this request (see {{hsts}}).
+* Provide an HSTS-like indication {{!HSTS=RFC6797}} signaling that the "https" scheme should be used instead of "http" for this request (see {{hsts}}).

 ## Overview of the SVCB RR